v3rslu1s/Applied-Datascience/README.md

 _t-SNE AB1 catagory 4_
 ![t-SNE AB1 catagory 4](images/TSNE-Result-AB1-cat4.jpeg)

-# 3.4 Data preparation
+# 3.3 Data preparation

 1. Because of Data exploration I found the issue with the conversion of catagory 4.
 Based upon this visualisation the project group choose to remove this outlier until verification that the data is converted correctly.

 2. As mentioned above the elbow angles are outliners.
 They don't fit into the expected values for the dataset.
 Because of the visualisation I created the the elbow angle is skipped.

+3. Methods to create the full dataset can be found in [chapter 4 - creating datasets](#4-Creating-datasets)

-# 3.5 Combining raw + converted data
+# 3.4 Combining raw + converted data

 One of the ideas that was always present is to combine the information from rawdata with the converted data.
 The converded data was only readable by visualsing the plots.
 However this was hard for us to understand.
 With the data from the LUMC we were able to combine these two data-sets in one visualisation.
 With a group partner i have attempted to read both raw / converted values into a matplotlib visualisation to get the best understanding of the data-set that we have.

 ![combined gif](images/animationV1.gif)

+# 4 Creating datasets
 # 4.1 Combining exercises

 Patient data is devided in 5 main exercises (table 1).
 Physician’s recorded one or more exercises each category from a single patient.